 Robert Redford Conservancy for Southern California Sustainability

-Founded in 2012, the Redford Conservancy not only serves as a locus to facilitate action on Pitzer’s sustainability commitments, but it is also a leader in innovative academic programming and interdisciplinary education around environmental challenges.
-Academically driven by the liberal arts, and guided by Pitzer College’s core values of social responsibility and environmental sustainability, we engage interdisciplinary and collaborative approaches to environmental problem solving.
-The Redford Conservancy aims to promote both the longevity of Southern California’s natural environment, and the well being of its peoples.
+Founded in 2012, the Redford Conservancy serves as a locus to facilitate action on Pitzer’s sustainability commitments and is a leader in innovative academic programming and interdisciplinary education around environmental challenges.
+Academically driven by the liberal arts and guided by Pitzer College’s core values of social responsibility and environmental sustainability, the Redford Conservancy engages interdisciplinary and collaborative approaches to environmental problem-solving.
+The Redford Conservancy aims to promote both the longevity of Southern California’s natural environment and the well being of its peoples.

 Located in 131 Mead Hall, the Pitzer Writing Center offers Pitzer students free individual conferences with experienced writers trained to consult on assignments in any discipline at any stage of the writing process, from brainstorming ideas to polishing a final draft.
 The Writing Center is one of Pitzer’s most popular academic resources.
 If you are a Pitzer student, we encourage you to schedule a session.
 Regular 50-minute appointments, two-hour appointments for thesis writers, and special consultations for international students are available.
 Please visit the Writing Center’s website for more information.